What binds us are shared values and aims and a desire to control our futures.

-We are developing a community of 23 homes, designed and built to ‘Passivhaus‘ standards to achieve exceptionally low running costs, and sustainable comfort and health.
+We are developing a community of 23 homes (in phase one), designed and built to ‘Passivhaus‘ standards to achieve exceptionally low running costs, and sustainable comfort and health.
 The design team is being led by one of our members, Anne Thorne, an award-winning eco-architect.
 Part of the development will be shared space for a range of social and domestic activities, and a base for community events.
 At our Cannock Mill site, the old listed Mill building is ideal as our social hub.
-In a further development, we aim to convert the Mill House to a further three flats.
+In the second phase of development, we aim to convert Cannock Mill House to a further three flats.

 We aim to share resources (cars, guest rooms, bikes, equipment, etc) and to grow as much of our own produce as possible.